The first blog entry of a leadership & well-being coach.

 This is why life coaching became so popular – because there’s something for everyone.

 However, if you’re looking for a coach for the first time, or trying to find a coach that suits your specific needs, searching for the term “life coach” could be ridiculously confusing.
 If you need help finding a credible coach that fits your need: See here for the ultimate guide for everything you need to know before hiring a coach.

-In the spirit of clarifying my service and focus: I’m a wellbeing and mind coach.
+In the spirit of clarifying my service and focus: I’m a conscious leadership & wellbeing coach.

 My coaching approach is grounded in psychology, mindfulness, neuroscience, and trauma-informed practices.

 I’m a gal who likes bullets since I come from the world of management consulting.
 So, in 4 bullets, here are the foundational coaching tenents that I personally follow when working with my clients:

 - I view and work with you as a whole person: mind, body, and spirit

 - I work for YOUR agenda; We focusing on what is in your heart and mind (not mine, not your friends or family, not your neighbors or colleagues, not even the broader society)

 - I create and hold a safe space to allow you to tap into your deepest intuition and to explore your feelings, emotions, thoughts, and actions to connect with your truth

 - I facilitate a process for you to get different perspectives that allow you to decide what’s best for you